mojumi-alt/rotee/README.md

     rotee -o output.log -t test.trigger

 Writing a `1` to this file will cause logrotate to happen.
 After rotate is done you can check the status by reading this file again. `0` indicates success, `2` indicates failure.

+The trigger file is checked on startup and then every time the [duration described here passes.](#increase--decrease-trigger-file-polling-frequency)

 ## Limit number of retained logfiles
 This can be used together with the max file age parameter.